Sina-Mohammadi/FewCrop/README.md

 # Few-shot Learning for Crop Mapping from Satellite Image Time Series
-The PyTorch implementation code for our paper "Few-shot Learning for Crop Mapping from Satellite Image Time Series".
+The PyTorch implementation code for "Few-shot Learning for Crop Mapping from Satellite Image Time Series".

 ## The Method